James C. Reeder, III

 Joint Work with Mohammad S. Rahman

-Under Review at Management Science
+Reject and Resubmit at Management Science

 Firms often employ blanket policies that are agnostic to regional preferences.
 We test if this is a practical solution by investigating if regional political preferences moderate the effectiveness of digital transformation efforts in B2B markets.